ropensci/roweb3/content/blog/2023-07-31-r-universe-and-cran/index.md

 {{< figure src = "httpuv-cran-2022-01-06.png" alt = "image of the available downloads for the httpuv package showing half of the binary versions at 1.6.5 and the other half at 1.6.4" >}}

-So the question is, if your depends on packages that require a complex setup to install the source version, how do you prevent this situation from happening?
+So the question is, if your package depends on packages that require a complex setup to install the source version, how do you prevent this situation from happening?
 **How can the R-universe provide just-in-time binaries of released versions of packages _that you do not control_**?

 ### Solution